canada-ca/canada-ca.github.io/_posts/2019-03-25-design-update.md

 ## What we focused on ##

-The design update focused on the standard Canada.ca template — public-facing web pages that provide services and information from the Government of Canada.
+The design update focused on the standard Canada.ca template for public-facing web pages that provide services and information.
 As such, it included the following elements:

 * a reworked menu that highlights topics and most requested links for all 15 of the main site categories
 * a new home page that acts as a hub for user tasks across Canada.ca